arvidn/libtorrent/trunk/docs/manual.rst

 ``sparse_regions`` the number of regions of non-downloaded pieces in the torrent.
 This is an interesting metric on windows vista, since there is a limit on the number of sparse regions in a single file there.

+``seed_mode`` is true if the torrent is in seed_mode.
+If the torrent was started in seed mode, it will leave seed mode once all pieces have been checked or as soon as one piece fails the hash check.

 peer_info
 =========